cha2812/Analysis-of-Employees-/README.md

 ## Problem Statement
 To solve and provide solutions to the following problems and questions.
 1. Select the employee table and show the data where the city is Mumbai and Delhi
-2. Select the employee table where the employee first name have both 'a' and 'e' in them.
+2. Select the employee table where the employee's first name has both 'a' and 'e' in them.
-3. Subset the employee table to have employee with the date of birth above 1990.
+3. Subset the employee table to have the employees with a date of birth above 1990.
 4. Subset the salary table to show salaries less than 1 million and sort it in ascending order.